kubernetes/enhancements/keps/sig-instrumentation/draft-20190404-kubernetes-control-plane-metrics-stability.md

 ## Unresolved Questions

+### Static Analysis for Validation

-Static analysis for validation - Having a set of wrappers in place which allows us to define custom metadata on metrics is quite powerful, since it enables a number of _theorectically possible_ features, like static analysis for verifying metric guarantees during a precommit phase.
+Having a set of wrappers in place which allows us to define custom metadata on metrics is quite powerful, since it enables a number of _theorectically possible_ features, like static analysis for verifying metric guarantees during a precommit phase.
 How we would actually go about doing this is TBD.
 It is possible to use the metrics registry to output metric descriptions in a separate endpoint; using static analysis we could validate metrics descriptions with our stability rules.

-Initial alpha phase - Ideally, I would like to have alpha metrics disabled by default, but toggleable if explicit command-line flags are passed to the binary (i.e. '--enable-alpha-metrics=all-metrics').
-This would be consistent with the traditional kubernetes definition of alpha features.
-However, since all control-plane metrics are currently in an alpha state (i.e. have no stability guarantees), disabling alpha metrics by default would entail that shipping this feature would mean no metrics would be enabled by default, which is obviously undesirable.
+### Beta Stability Level

-Beta metrics - Currently I am inclined to omit the beta stage from metric versioning if only to reduce initial complexity.
+Currently I am inclined to omit the beta stage from metric versioning if only to reduce initial complexity.
 It may however become more desirable to include this state in a later design/implementation phase.

+### Prometheus Labels vs OpenCensus-type Tags

-Prometheus labels - Having these series of wrappers in place allows us to potentially provide a custom wrapper struct around prometheus labels.
+Having these series of wrappers in place allows us to potentially provide a custom wrapper struct around prometheus labels.
 This is particularly desirable because labels are shared across metrics and we may want to define uniform behavior for a given label ([constraining values for labels](https://github.com/kubernetes/kubernetes/issues/75839#issuecomment-478654080), [whitelisting values for a label](https://github.com/kubernetes/kubernetes/issues/76302)).
 Prometheus labels are pretty primitive (i.e. lists of strings) but potentially we may want an abstraction which more closely resembles [open-census tags](https://opencensus.io/tag/).

+### Dynamically Registered Metrics

 Metrics which are added dynamically after application boot - Metrics which are dynamically added depending on things which occur during runtime should probably not be allowed to be considered stable metrics, since we can't rely on them to exist reliably.